top of page

 • Incomplete applications may cause delays which may affect your ability to adopt the initial animal of your choice.

-• We process applications in the order in which they came, however, those with missing information will be deferred to those which are complete.
+• We process applications in the order in which they came, however, those with missing information will be deferred by those which are complete.

 Why do you ask for a $5 nonrefundable processing fee?

 • We don’t have enough time in the day for everything we need to do as it is.
-Even with more volunteers or staff, it would still be hard to keep up with the demands placed upon us, especially since COVID.
+Even with more volunteers or staff, it would still be hard to keep up with the demands placed upon us.

 • We need to make every effort count!
 This means ensuring EVERYTHING we do, yields some kind of positive result for the animals.